 Top Hat (TH) is a classroom response system that I will employ to help keep you "on your toes" and engaged during lecture.
 Quiz (Q), Participation (P), and Attendance (A) Points offered via TH will be worth a combined 12.5% (50/400) of your overall course grade (Q - 40% of the 12.5%; P - 40% of the 12.5%; A - 20% of the 12.5%).
-I will post the numerical points you earn for Q, P, and A on D2L following each examination period.
+I will post the numerical (running total) points you earn for Q, P, and A on D2L following each examination period.
 The above percentages will be calculated at the end of the semester.

 - Quizzes will be assigned remotely and randomly.
-Each quiz will consist of approximately 10 multiple-choice and true/false questions on material from the previous week.
-Regular attendance and studying will be required to perform well on the quizzes. - \ Each quiz question will be worth 1.0 point for correctness. - \ In case of a non-emergent, unexcused circumstance, I will automatically drop one quiz. - Participation questions will consist of material from the current lecture.
+Each quiz will consist of approximately 10-15 multiple-choice and true/false questions on material from the previous week.
+Regular attendance and studying will be required to perform well on the quizzes. - Each quiz question will be worth 1.0 point for correctness. - In case of aa unexcused circumstance, I will automatically drop one quiz. - Participation questions will consist of material from the current lecture.
 Several of these questions will be asked during each lecture.
 These will be multiple-choice and true/false questions designed to probe your mind, help guide your thought process as I lecture, and to add impact and emphasis.
-Being in class and participating is all that is required to get full credit. - \ Each participation question will be worth 1.0 point for participation. - \ Attendance will be taken at random.
-I reserve the right to take attendance the minute class begins, the minute before it ends, and anytime in between. - $\star$ For each instance I take attendance, you will receive 1.0 point. - \ In addition, if you miss attendance on any given day, you will be exempt from all participation points offered for that day. - \ In case of unforeseen circumstances, I will automatically drop two attendances, which will include any participation points given that day).
+Being in class and participating is all that is required to get full credit.

+Each participation question will be worth 1.0 point for participation.

+- Attendance will be taken at random.
+I reserve the right to take attendance the minute class begins, the minute before it ends, and anytime in between. - For each instance I take attendance, you will receive 1.0 point. - In addition, if you miss attendance on any given day, you will not receive any participation points offered for that day. - In case of unforeseen circumstances, I will automatically drop two attendances, which will include any participation points given that day.

 No make-up opportunities will be offered, under any circumstances, for quiz, participation, or attendance points.
-In other words, please do not contact me with an excuse why you missed a quiz or an opportunity for participation or attendance points (keep in mind that I automatically drop your lowest quiz score and automatically excuse two absences).
+Please do not contact me with an excuse why you missed a quiz or an opportunity for participation or attendance points.
+Keep in mind that I am being fair by automatically dropping your lowest quiz score and automatically excusing two absences.
 For TH technical details, see pg.
-16 and the Top Hat Syllabus on D2L.
+16, and for further details see the Top Hat Syllabus on D2L.